colossalchicken/ink.js/README.md

-Ink.js is an object-oriented tool for creating online apps and games.
-It is simple, and does not require any installation.
+Ink.js is a tool that thinks outside the box, figuratively and literaly.
+Insted of using the canvas, ink.js uses HTML elements to render content.
+It is an object-oriented, simple, and does not require any installation.
 <br><br>
 To use ink, add this script to the top of your HTML: